Battle of Mersa Matruh: Aftermath

-The fight at Matruh took its character from the disposition of the Eighth Army forces, Rommel's misunderstanding of them, and the chronic lack of co-ordination between British infantry and armoured units.
+The fight at Matruh took its character from the disposition of the Eighth Army forces, Rommel's misunderstanding of them and the chronic lack of co-ordination between British infantry and armoured units.
 After the war Field Marshal Henry Maitland Wilson said "The XIII Corps just disappeared and left X Corps up the pole".
 Holmes estimated that only 60 per cent of X Corps got back to El Alamein.
 Friedrich von Mellenthin, Rommel's intelligence officer during the battle, commented "As a result of Auchinleck’s hesitation, the British not only lost a great opportunity of destroying the Panzerarmee but suffered a serious defeat, which might easily have turned into an irretrievable disaster.
 I stress this point, for to the student of generalship there are few battles so instructive as Mersa Matruh".

-Following its escape from Matruh the surviving units of X Corps were scattered and badly disorganised.
-It was withdrawn to the Nile as "Delta Force" and was unable to participate in the early phases of the First Battle of El Alamein.
+Following its escape from Matruh, X Corps were scattered, badly disorganised and withdrawn to the Nile as "Delta Force", unable to participate in the early part of the First Battle of El Alamein.
 The 2nd New Zealand Division did not regroup at Fuka but continued to El Alamein.
 The New Zealanders were placed into the El Alamein line.
 Some 8,000 Allied prisoners were taken during the battle, 6,000 at Matruh, where forty British tanks were also lost.
-Large supply dumps were captured by the Axis as well and enough equipment for a division.
+Large supply dumps were captured by the Axis and enough equipment for a division.